kmcd/codecast/01_command_line/script.md

   previous word.
   CTRL-Y Yank text from the kill-ring and insert it at the cursor location.
                             THE META KEY
-  If you venture into the Readline documentation, which can be found in the “READLINE” section of the bash man page, you will encounter the term meta key.
+  If you venture into the Readline documentation, which can be found in the "READLINE" section of the bash man page, you will encounter the term meta key.

   On modern keyboards this maps to the ALT key, but it wasn’t always so.
   Back in the dim times (before PCs but after Unix) not everybody had their own computer.